vaab/tryton-documentation/developer_guide/debugging.rst

 Debug those annoying Error 200
 ------------------------------
+In the trytond/protocols/jsonrpc.py file, in SimpleJSONRPCDispatcher._marshaled_dispatch,
-Enclose the
+you should enclose the
 ::
     return json.dumps(response, cls=JSONEncoder)
-statement in the try / except + traceback + raise to know what really failed when you got an error 200 client side.
+statement in a try / except + traceback + raise to know what really failed when you got an error 200 client side.

 Know where functional errors where thrown